Where to find information on the new Coronavirus?

 You can leave the house to go to work, for health reasons or situations of absolute urgency, remaining within the municipality where you are presently located.
 In order to prove these needs, you must compile a self-declaration which can also be filled on the forms supplied to the Police.
 The truthfulness of the declarations will be subject to subsequent checks.

-On public holidays, Sundays, Saturdays and on the days immediately preceding or following such days it is forbidden to move to houses other than the main one, including second homes used for vacations.
+It is forbidden to move to houses other than the main one, including second homes used for vacations.

 You can visit elderly people who are not self-sufficient, bearing in mind, however, that seniors are the most vulnerable population and therefore need to be protected from contacts as much as possible.